back to top

 The closest external rival by price and segment in China is the BYD Song Plus EV — similar battery size, overlapping CLTC range claims, and the same urban family buyer profile, but with a more established service network across Africa.
 Also in the frame: the Chery Tiggo 8 Pro EV, which competes on interior space and family utility at a comparable price point.

-Toyota bZ3X Images
+Toyota bZ3X (Platinum 3X) Images

 Full Electric Vehicle Specifications